How can Software Product Design help in a software project and what are its example outputs?

 Usability report as the result of a usability testing session

 Usability Testing is a method of verifying functionalities with existing or potential software users.
-It aims to evaluate the ease of use, intuitiveness and the extent to which your software serves its purpose and fulfills the user’s’ needs.
-It gives relevant insights based on real user behavior not on assumptions.
+It aims to evaluate the ease of use, intuitiveness and the extent to which your software serves its purpose and fulfils the user’s’ needs.
+It gives relevant insights based on real user behaviour not on assumptions.
 A Usability Testing session is conducted according to a previously prepared scenario.
 Users are asked to complete several tasks, openly talk about any problems they encounter and communicate any observations.
 Users are prompted to use the ‘loud thinking protocol’ in order to record their real emotions and opinions.
 Users can test the prototype or the application itself.
 The important factor of the usability testing success is to work iteratively, understanding that usually there is a need of repeating the sessions in order to come closer to the optimum solution.

-Why is Analysis and Design worth considering?
+Why is Software Product Design worth considering?